YamagutiSenior/clone_simple_notes/docs/content/documentation/architecture/_index.md

 for use with Kubernetes.

 {{< hint warning >}}
-**Disclaimer:** Best practices for application development are not necisarily used in the development of this application.
+**Disclaimer:** Best practices for application development are not necessarily used in the development of this application.
 It is meant primarily for demo purposes and to showcase how DevSecOps can be implemented with GitLab.
 {{< /hint >}}

 ## Deployment Architecture Diagram